Airspace volume leads to flight delays at PBIA

-PALM BEACH COUNTY, Fla. — Flights at Pam Beach International Airport have been delayed because of high "airspace volume," according to the Federal Aviation Administration on Sunday afternoon.
+WEST PALM BEACH, Fla. — Flights at Palm Beach International Airport have been delayed because of high "airspace volume," according to the Federal Aviation Administration on Sunday afternoon.

-Around 2 p.m. the stop was canceled but there is a departure ground delay of an average of 52 minute until 6:59 p.m. and departure delay an average of 30 minutes and increasing because of airspace volume.
+About 2 p.m., the stop was canceled but there is a departure ground delay of an average of 52 minutes until 6:59 p.m. and departure delay of an average of 30 minutes and increasing because of airspace volume, the FAA said.

-The FAA said the ground stop had applied to aircraft bound for PBIA from airports within three nearby FAA Air Route Traffic Control Centers: Houston, Jacksonville and Miami.
+The agency said the ground stop had applied to aircraft bound for PBIA from airports within three nearby FAA Air Route Traffic Control Centers: Houston, Jacksonville and Miami.

 "When the volume of aircraft that are planning to fly to a certain airport or through certain airspace exceeds a certain threshold, we can pause departures to ensure a safe and manageable flow of traffic," Ian Gregor, a public affairs specialist with the FAA, told WPTV.

-The airport's website lists eight departures and 12 arrivals as being delayed.
+The airport's website lists 13 departures and 12 arrivals as being delayed at 8:30 p.m.

 No other Florida airports have been issued the ground stop with flight at Orlando International Airport delayed 45 minutes and increasing because of traffic management initiatives.